SignalK/artemis-server/README.md

 This is the replacement for the signalk-java-server which began long before signalk, and has become too difficult to support.

-The artemis server leverages Java8+ async, lambdas, streams, and other new features of Java, resulting in a simpler implementation, better suited to signalk.

-It also uses a time-series database as the core storage for all data.
+The artemis server uses a time-series database as the core storage for all data.
 This means all data is persistent, and it can recover the vessels entire signalk data at any point backwards through time.

-The intention is to provide a platform to implement a signalk history api that allows analysis over time, and against historic data.
+The intention is to provide a platform to explore a signalk history api that allows analysis over time, and against historic data.

+Artemis also leverages Java8+ async, lambdas, streams, and other new features of Java, resulting in a simpler implementation, better suited to signalk, high prallelism, and able to make full use of the multi-core cpus like the Raspberry Pi3.

 Its a drop in replacement for the signalk-java-server, missing functionality is a bug.